Registration

 You must register under French citizenship.

-I have been on a leave of absence from my studies for over two years.
+I have been on a break from my studies for more than two years.
 What should I do?

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
-What should I do if I change my mind about continuing my studies?
+What should I do if I change my mind about my future studies?

-You must contact the Admissions Office as soon as possible to request cancellation and a refund of tuition fees.
+You must contact the admissions office as soon as possible to request cancellation of your enrollment and a refund of tuition fees.
 You are automatically entitled to a refund if you submit a written request before September 1.
 However, refund requests for cancellations submitted on or after September 2 must be reviewed by a committee.
-The request may be denied if sufficient supporting documentation is not provided.
+The request may be denied if you do not provide sufficient supporting documentation.

-I am currently enrolled at another French university and would like to request a transfer during the academic year.
+I am enrolled at another French university and would like to request a transfer during the academic year.
 How do I go about this?
-Check with your registrar’s office, as the transfer process follows specific procedures.
-The transfer is subject to the approval of both university administrators.
+Check with your registrar’s office; the transfer process must follow a specific procedure.
+The transfer is subject to the approval of the heads of both institutions.

 What happens if I don’t register by the deadline?